CogentRoleplayCommunity/FogentRoleplay/src/Races/Seakin/Seakin.md

 ![Seakin](Seakin.png)

 Seakin or Sirens trace their monstrous ancestry from the sea monsters that bowed to the Bright lord.
-These monsters were grafted consciousness and the humaniod form of the Bright Lord.
+These monsters were grafted consciousness and the humanoid form of the Bright Lord.

 Distinctive features of Sirens include their fin-like ears, blue or green skin (though other colors exist), and often distinctive natural markings.